FindoraNetwork/findora-wiki/docs/Introduction/components/findora-evm/07-hardhat.md

 ```
 npm install
 ```
-This will create a Hardhat config file (hardhat.config.js) in our project directory, and create a .secret in the project root directory to store the wallet address private key we need to use when operating the contract。
+This will create a Hardhat config file (hardhat.config.js) in our project directory, and create a .secret in the project root directory to store the wallet address private key we need to use when operating the contract.
 ```
 import '@nomiclabs/hardhat-ethers';
 import '@nomiclabs/hardhat-etherscan';